When I first became interested in my physique and trying to bulk up a bit, I didn’t know where to start, and I’m pretty sure I’m not only one.

 But I doubt Gold’s Gym looks kindly on that idea.

-Or, you could indulge in a protein bar to consumer the necessary nutrients.
+Or, you could indulge in a protein bar to consume the necessary nutrients.

 With a powerful protein powder, you can get instant access to all that wonderful, sweet protein powder goodness to rebuild those aching, hurting muscles.